astrid-project/cb-manager/tutorial/network-link-type.md

 ## Create

-To create a new Network Link Type use the following REST call:
+To create a new network link type use the following REST call:

 **POST** /_type_/_network-link_